 Any table calculation that makes use of an offset cannot be sorted, because the sort order of the rows would change the results of the offset.

-For example, below is a table calculation that displays the percent change in weekend revenue for the film Mad Max: Fury Road:
+For example, below is a table calculation that displays the percentage change in weekly sales for the Columbia brand:

-This of course only makes sense if the results are sorted by the weekend.
+This of course only makes sense if the results are sorted by the week.

 Using Table Calculations in Visualizations